Potrero Power Plant

 Station A Area (NRG Potrero, LLC Owned)

 Site investigations are complete and a Human Health Risk Assessment was approved by the Water Board in February 2012.
 PG&E, NRG and the Water Board are continuing efforts to finalize closure documents for the Station A Area.
-These documents, which include a Risk Management Plan and a Land Use Covenant will describe the institutional and engineering controls proposed to effectively manage the environmental impacts within the Station A Area.
+These documents, which include a Risk Management Plan and a Land Use Covenant will describe the engineering and institutional controls proposed to effectively manage the environmental impacts within the Station A Area.
 Prior to being finalized by the Water Board, the documents will be available for public review and comment.

 Power Generation Facility (NRG Potrero, LLC Owned)

 This area includes the Unit 3 power plant (which was shut down in 2011) and immediate surroundings.
-Some soil and groundwater investigations have already been conducted in this area and additional investigations will take place once the former power plant structure has been removed by the property owner.
+Some soil and groundwater investigations have already been conducted in this area and additional investigations will take place once the former power plant structure has been removed by NRG, the property owner.